bet4a/d3wiki/Transitions.md

 <a name="d3_interpolateArray" href="#d3_interpolateArray">#</a> d3.<b>interpolateArray</b>(<i>a</i>, <i>b</i>)

 Returns an array interpolator between the two arrays *a* and *b*.
 Internally, an array template is created that is the same length in *b*.
 For each element in *b*, if there exists a corresponding element in *a*, a generic interpolator is created for the two elements using [interpolate](#interpolate).
 If there is no such element, the static value from *b* is used in the template.
-Then, for each evaluation of the array interpolator for the parameterized time *t*, the template's embedded interpolators are evaluated.
+Then, for the given parameter *t*, the template's embedded interpolators are evaluated.
 The updated array template is then returned.

-For example, say that *a* is the array [0, 1] and *b* is the array [1, 10, 100].
-The result of the interpolator for time *t* is the array [.5, 5.5, 100].
+For example, if *a* is the array [0, 1] and *b* is the array [1, 10, 100], then the result of the interpolator for *t* = .5 is the array [.5, 5.5, 100].

-Note that no defensive copy of the template array is created; modifications of the returned array may adversely affect subsequent evaluation of the interpolator.
+Note: no defensive copy of the template array is created; modifications of the returned array may adversely affect subsequent evaluation of the interpolator.
 No copy is made because interpolators should be fast, as they are part of the inner loop of animation.

 <a name="d3_interpolateObject" href="#d3_interpolateObject">#</a> d3.<b>interpolateObject</b>(<i>a</i>, <i>b</i>)

 Returns an object interpolator between the two objects *a* and *b*.
 Internally, an object template is created that has the same properties as *b*.
 For each property in *b*, if there exists a corresponding property in *a*, a generic interpolator is created for the two elements using [interpolate](#interpolate).
 If there is no such property, the static value from *b* is used in the template.
-Then, for each evaluation of the object interpolator for the parameterized time *t*, the template's embedded interpolators are evaluated.
-The updated object template is then returned.

-For example, say that *a* is the object {x: 0, y: 1} and *b* is the object {x: 1, y: 10, z: 100}.
-The result of the interpolator for time *t* is the object {x: .5, y: 5.5, z: 100}.
+Then, for the given parameter *t*, the template's embedded interpolators are evaluated and the updated object template is then returned.
+For example, if *a* is the object {x: 0, y: 1} and *b* is the object {x: 1, y: 10, z: 100}, the result of the interpolator for *t* = .5 is the object {x: .5, y: 5.5, z: 100}.

 Object interpolation is particularly useful for *dataspace interpolation*, where data is interpolated rather than attribute values.
 For example, you can interpolate an object which describes an arc in a pie chart, and then use [[d3.svg.arc|SVG-Shapes#arc]] to compute the new SVG path data.

-Note that no defensive copy of the template object is created; modifications of the returned object may adversely affect subsequent evaluation of the interpolator.
+Note: no defensive copy of the template object is created; modifications of the returned object may adversely affect subsequent evaluation of the interpolator.
 No copy is made because interpolators should be fast, as they are part of the inner loop of animation.